Pwll Du East

 This Area lies to the east of Pwll du bay.
 The Grand Canyon can be reached from pwll du bay itself.
 All other areas are 100m further east around the headland.

-For those who like ticking UKC logbooks the problems can be found in 'Pwll du'
+For those who like ticking UKC logbooks the problems can be found in 'Pwll du East'

 ACCESS